 Build a supportive, inclusive and highly motivated staff community

-This has been a difficult year for our staff as well as staff across the sector.
-Many express concerns about the UK leaving the EU and the valuation of the USS pension scheme.
-We have focused on communicating effectively as we understand the situation with respect to Brexit, changes in government policy, and pensions.
+This has been a particularly challenging year for our staff, with the pandemic adding to existing concerns about the UK leaving the EU and the valuation of the USS pension scheme.

 Enrich the student experience

 Our priority continues to be to keep both our student and staff communities safe.
 Our actions in response to the pandemic reflect this, both in the swift adjustments made to complete the 2019–20 academic year and in the planning for the new year.

 We continue to believe that our students should enjoy a rich and vibrant student experience as part of a welcoming, inclusive community.

 - In 2020, the College once again ranked highly compared to other London universities in the National Student Survey (NSS), improving by 12 places compared to last year.
 81% of students reported that they were satisfied with their course.
 Participation by Imperial students in the NSS also increased this year to 75%, six percentage points higher than the national response rate.